cburik/pyspark-assignment/README.md

     * `btc_a` bitcoin address
     * `cc_t` creditcard type (e.g. mastercard, visa)

-The program also has two optional arguments:
+The program also has three optional arguments:
 * `--countries list` where the `list` is a list of countries on which the data is filtered
-* `--outdir directory` where `directory` is the desired output directory.
+* `--outdir directory` where `directory` is the desired output directory, default is `client_data/`
+* `--logpath path` where `path` is the desired logging output file, default is `logs/pyspark-assignment.log`.
 ### As Python module
 Alternatively, if you have installed this as a python module one can run the following code.